Housing and Meal Plan Accommodations

 - Parent of dependent

-Requests are reviewed on a regular basis and the Office of Accessibility will notify students of the decision in writing.
-Requests may be denied for insufficient information, inaccurate/false information, or incomplete submission of required documentation.
+Requests are reviewed on a regular basis and the Housing Accommodations Committee will notify students of the decision in writing via their SHU email.
+Requests may be denied for insufficient information, inaccurate/false information, or determining the condition does not rise to the level of disability.
 However, students will generally have the opportunity to re-apply if new information or additional physician documentation is available for submission related to the original request.

 If it is determined a student’s needs do not warrant the requested accommodation, returning students should participate in the regular room selection process during their scheduled log-on time to make their housing assignment selection or new students will be assigned by the Residence Life Office solely based upon the information provided on the Housing Application.

-Documentation is needed to support the neeed for accommodation for disability.
-The Accessibilty Coordinator in consultation with the Housing Committee will determine reasonable accommodations.
+Documentation is needed to support the need for accommodation for disability.
+The Director of Accessibility in consultation with the Housing Committee will determine reasonable accommodations.
 Factors that the Committee will consider when evaluating requests for accommodations:

 - Is the impact of the condition life-threatening if the request is not met?